cayek/TESS3/tess3r/README.md

 tess3r is a R package implementing **TESS3** software and other tools for population genetics. **TESS3** is a fast and efficient program for estimating spatial population structure based on geographically constrained non-negative matrix factorization and population genetics.

-Find out more on ...(TODO mettre le lien vers les vignettes)
+Find out more on [this document](https://github.com/cayek/TESS3/blob/master/doc/tess3r_tutorial.pdf)

 Installation
 ------------